 We consider the deterministic and $16$-ary PAM transmitted waveform with parameters $\sigma_\rv{N}^2 = \sigma_{\rv{S}}^2 = 1$, $10 \log_{10} P$ taking $0$ and $10$ dB.
 For the deterministic transmitted waveform, let $\rv{X}^n = (\sqrt{P}, ..., \sqrt{P})$ to satisfy the power constraint.
 Let $P_{\rv{X}}$ be uniform on alphabet $\set{X}$, and the $M = 16$-ary PAM constellation is quantized to

 where we let $k = \sqrt{3P/(M^2-1)}$ to satisfy the power constraint.
 The resulting rate-distortion curve is shown in Fig. \ref{fig_gaussian}.
-We can see that deterministic waveforms require a lower estimation rate to achieve the same expected distortion compared to 16-ary PAM waveforms at $0$ dB power constranit.
-However, if power constranit is $10$ dB, 16-ary PAM waveforms enable the estimator to exhibit better performance when $D \le 6$.
+We can see that deterministic waveforms require a lower estimation rate to achieve the same expected distortion compared to 16-ary PAM waveforms at $0$ dB power constraint.
+However, if power constraint is $10$ dB, 16-ary PAM waveforms enable the estimator to exhibit better performance when $D \le 6$.